Home Recipes Carrot Souffle (Easy Recipe)

 Think sweet potato casserole, but lighter, fluffier, and more delicate.

-• Carrots – This recipe is for a carrot souffle, after all!
+• Carrots – It’s carrot souffle, after all!
 Peel and cut them into pieces beforehand to cook them faster.

-• Vanilla Extract – Just a splash is enough to brighten up the souffle’s flavor.
+• Vanilla Extract – Just a splash to brighten up the flavor.

-• Eggs – For a rich and fluffy souffle.
+• Eggs – For a richer flavor and nice, fluffy texture.

-• All-Purpose Flour – Just a small amount to create a bit of a cake-like consistency.
+• All-Purpose Flour – Just a small amount to create a cake-like consistency.

-• Salt – Only add it if you’re using unsalted margarine or butter.
+• Salt – Only add this if you’re using unsalted margarine or butter.

 • Ground Cinnamon and Nutmeg – For that classic, holiday flavor.